HSLUDEM/District_Energy_Model/README.md

 # District Energy Model (DEM)

-Multi-energy system model for mixed-use districts and communities developped [HSLU CC TES](https://www.hslu.ch/cctes) in the framework of the [SWEET EDGE](https://www.sweet-edge.ch/en/work-packages/wp-1) project.
+A multi-energy system model for mixed-use districts and communities developped at [HSLU CC TES](https://www.hslu.ch/cctes) in the framework of the [SWEET EDGE](https://www.sweet-edge.ch/en/work-packages/wp-1) project.

+---
-### Documentation
+## Documentation

 Documentation is available on [Read The Docs](https://dem-documentation.readthedocs.io/en/latest/).

-### Short Description
+## Short Description

 The District Energy Model (DEM) is a Python-based linear multi-energy system model designed to simulate energy flows at the district scale with hourly resolution.
 A “district” in this context can refer to anything from a small group of buildings to an entire municipality or city.